finos/common-domain-model/docs/contribution.md

     fosters continued, rapid change development and involves model contributions made by the industry community.
 Changes that break backward compatibility are allowed.
-This development version is available in read-only and read-write access on the CDM\'s `modelling-platforms`{.interpreted-text role="ref"}.
+This development version is available in read-only and read-write access on the CDM's modelling-platforms.
 -   The latest *production* version (i.e. without any pre-release tag) offers a stable, well-supported production environment for consumers of the model.
 Unless under exceptional circumstances, no new